Ved-031/Educine-LMS/README.md

 - **Next.js 14** - React framework for server-side rendering and static site generation.
 - **React** - Frontend library for building user interfaces.
+- **Shadcn** - A component library for creating better user interfaces.
 - **Clerk** - Authentication library with support for Credentials, Google, and GitHub login.
 - **Resend** - Service for sending verification and password reset emails.
 - **MongoDB** - NoSQL database for managing users and courses.